-The role of spontaneous symmetry breaking as an essential ingredient of the quantum measurement process is underlined in papers by Grady [168], Fioroni and Immirzi [169] and Pankovic and Predojevic [170].
+The role of spontaneous symmetry breaking as an essential ingredient of the quantum measurement process is underlined in papers by Grady [145], Fioroni and Immirzi [146] and Pankovic and Predojevic [147].
 They stress that superpositions of vacuum states are not allowed in quantum field theory, since these superpositions do not satisfy the cluster property.
 All three approaches stay mainly at a qualitative level, though Fioroni and Immirzi go somewhat further in relating ideas on quantum measurement process to specific first-order phase transition scenarios.
-An earlier discussion on symmetry breaking, quantum measurements and geometrical concepts of quantum field theory is given by Ne'eman [171].
+An earlier discussion on symmetry breaking, quantum measurements and geometrical concepts of quantum field theory is given by Ne'eman [148].

 Ref.
-[172] by Zimanyi and Vladar also emphasizes the relevance of phase transitions and symmetry breaking for quantum measurements.
+[149] by Zimanyi and Vladar also emphasizes the relevance of phase transitions and symmetry breaking for quantum measurements.
 They explicitly adopt the statistical interpretation of quantum mechanics.
-General statements are illustrated via the Caldeira-Leggett model [173, 174, 175, 176]: a two-level system coupled to a bath of harmonic oscillators.
-This model undergoes a second-order phase transition with relatively weak decay of off-diagonal terms in the thermodynamic limit, provided that the coupling of the two-level system to the bath is sufficiently strong.
+General statements are illustrated via the Caldeira-Leggett model [150, 151, 152, 153]: a two-level system coupled to a bath of harmonic oscillators.
+This model undergoes a second-order phase transition with relatively weak decay of off-diganonal terms in the thermodynamic limit, provided that the coupling of the two-level system to the bath is sufficiently strong.
 The authors speculate about extending their results to first-order phase transitions.
 A dynamical consideration is basically absent and the physical meaning of the pointer variable is not clear.

-Thus the concept of spontaneous symmetry breaking is frequently discussed in the context of quantum measurement models (although it is not anymore strictly spontaneous, but driven by the interaction with the system of which the observable is to be measured).
+Thus the concept of spontaneous symmetry breaking is frequently discussed in the context of quantum measure-841 ment models (although it is not anymore strictly spontaneous, but driven by the interaction with the system of which 842 the observable is to be measured).
 It is also an essential feature of the approach discussed in the present paper.
-It should however be noted that so far only one scenario of symmetry breaking has been considered in the context of quantum measurements (the one that can be called the classical scenario), where the higher temperature extremum of the free energy becomes unstable (or at least metastable) and the system moves to another, more stable state (with lower free energy).
-Another scenario is known for certain quantum systems (e.g., quantum antiferromagnets) with a low-temperature spontaneously symmetry broken state; see, e.g., [177].
-Here the non-symmetric state is not an eigenstate of the Hamiltonian, and (in general) does not have less energy than the unstable ground state.
-The consequences of this (quantum) scenario for quantum measurements are so far not explored.
-However, recently van Wezel, van den Brink and Zaanen study specific decoherence mechanisms that are induced by this scenario of symmetry breaking.
-[177].
+It 843 should however be noted that so far only one scenario of symmetry breaking has been considered in the context of 844 quantum measurements (the one that can be called the classical scenario), where the higher temperature extremum of the free energy becomes unstable (or at least metastable) and the system moves to another, more stable state (with 846 lower free energy).
+Another scenario is known for certain quantum systems (e.g., quantum antiferromagnets) with a 847 low-temperature spontaneously symmetry broken state; see, e.g., [154].
+Here the non-symmetric state is not an eigen-848 state of the Hamiltonian, and (in general) does not have less energy than the unstable ground state.
+The consequences 849 of this (quantum) scenario for quantum measurements are so far not explored.
+However, recently van Wezel, van den 850 Brink and Zaanen studied specific decoherence mechanisms that are induced by this scenario of symmetry breaking.
+851 [154].
+852